KineticIT/service_wallboard/README.md

 You will need PHP 5.5+ installed.

-### Installing
+## Configure

-No compiling steps; copy to your serving directory.
+### Configure the Back End Data Source

 #### Cisco UCCX

-In order to use UCCX, in 'uccx.php', provide a name and credentials for the ODBC connection.
+In order to use UCCX, in 'uccx.php', provide a name and credentials for the ODBC connection, and change as necessary.

 ```php
 $UCCX_name = "DSN_Name";